HaygenSee/HaygenSee.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/projects/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 Hello!
 I'm Hei Chun Sze, but feel free to just call me Haygen.
 I'm a programmer who's passionate on game development because of my addiction on rhythm games, leading me to create a rhythm game for my [dissertation project](https://github.com/HaygenSee/Rhythm-Trainer).
-I have also built an interest in 3D modeling in Blender.
+I have also built an interest in 3D modeling in Blender, looking to make models of my favourite characters and make silly animations with them.

+I attended Newcastle University, where I studied BSc Computer Science, and during 2nd year saw the opportunity to switch to Computer Game Engineering and took it.
+This introduced me to Unity and encouraged me to continue use it for my disseration, where I graduated with Second-First Class Honours.

+After completing my undergraduate degree, I decided to go deeper into the rabbit hole of game engineering and continued in the same university to study Masters on Computer Game Engineering.
+This year of study helped me understand the integration of graphics and physics into a game engine using C++, allowing me to understand what I might be stepping into when I work in the games industry.
+After completing all the modules, for my [final disseration](https://github.com/HaygenSee/Rhythm-Trainer) I decided to continue to use Unity to create an educational rhythm game, which was also mentioned above.
+(Currently awaiting final grade decision - 27/8/2025)

+Outside of programming and games, I also am a passionate volleyball player, which I have been practicing for over 8 years.
+I helped lead a group of friends to train and participate multiple tournaments around the UK, while also working constantly to refine my own hitting form and defence.

+Feel free to contact me through email or message me through my [LinkedIn](https://www.linkedin.com/in/hei-chun-sze/).
+You can also check out my CV above or click [here](_pages/cv.md).